Frederick Lambart, 9th Earl of Cavan: Retirement

 He wrote two books covering his extended holidays taken on his steam yacht Roseneath: With the Yacht, Camera, and Cycle in the Mediterranean (1895), 95 plates, and With the Yacht, Camera, and Cycle in Eastern Waters (1897), 58 plates and 1 folding map.

 Death

 Lord Cavan died at Wheathampstead, Hertfordshire, in July 1900, aged 60, and was succeeded by his eldest son, Frederick.
-The Countess of Cavan Wheathampstead House, Hertfordshire, in August 1905, aged 59.
+The Countess of Cavan died at Wheathampstead House, Hertfordshire, in August 1905, aged 59.

 Family

 Lord Cavan married Mary Sneade Olive (1846–1905), only child of Reverend John Olive, Rector of Ayot St Lawrence, Hertfordshire, in 1863.
 They had three sons and two daughters: